- Published on

 console.log(isLogged || isAdmin) // Output: true

-: Used for conditional execution of code.
+if-else statements: Used for conditional execution of code.

 let age = 18